25 Of The Weirdest Tourist Attractions In America

 One of the weirdest roadside tourist traps in America, Hole N The Rock is a 5,000-square-foot home carved out of a massive rock in Moab, Utah.
 It has a 65-foot chimney, a bathtub built into the rock, 14 rooms to tour, an exotic zoo (with camel, bison, and zebras), a gift shop, and locally made Native American items such as pottery, jewelry, and ...

-The Pursuit.
+Cowlossus of Roads.
+Milker monoliths, cows, bulls, buffalo -- the unheard of herd.
+Fiberglass cow round-up.
 Easter Island Moai in America.
 Exotic replica heads of Easter Island endure as pagan pop idols..
 Roadside Polynesia.
-Shark Attractions.
-No vacation is complete without sticking your head in the maw of a mindless eating machine.
-Mind The Bite Radius.
 Smiley Face Water Towers:

 10. Meteor Crater - Arizona.
 The second most impressive hole in Arizona was formed by a fiery meteor that screamed into the atmosphere about 50,000 years ago, when giant sloths lived in these parts.
 Meteor Crater, 40 miles east of Flagstaff, is an out-of-this-world site for those with a thimbleful of imagination.